In-demand Hallam FC goal machine Iren Wilson reveals Football League ambition

-Hallam FC striker formerly of Sheffield Wednesday wants to follow cousin Sheffield United's Kyron Gordon into EFL
+Hallam FC striker formerly of Sheffield Wednesday wants to follow cousin Kyron Gordon into EFL

 Prolific Hallam FC striker Iren Wilson is hoping his goalscoring exploits can propel him into the professional game – and make his mum even prouder.